RamyaSenapathy/Streamlit-5122_World_happiness_report/README.md

 [STREAMLIT APP](https://ramyasenapathy-streamlit-5122-wor-world-happiness-report-mv4ees.streamlit.app/)

-* Tab1: WORLD HAPPINESS TREND
+* Tab1: WORLD HAPPINESS TREND and RANKING
   * For nine years in a row, Finland has been ranked No. 1 as the happiest
   * Afganistan as the least happy country in the world.
   * There is a filter to add/edit years, the trend line and the ranking changes accordingly